 The great thing about Pisac is that it is spread out over a wide area and is relatively unknown, especially compared to its World Wonder brother over by Aguas Calientes.
 I roamed around the ruins for hours, exploring every nook and cranny and only rarely bumping into other tourists.
 It is a much more peaceful, serene, and potentially spiritual experience than when you find yourself competing with thousands of other tourists at Machu Picchu.
 I mean, obviously, visiting Machu Picchu is a no-brainer, but if you want something impressive while also a bit more idyllic, Pisac might be your spot.

-There are a couple of different ways to enter Pisac.
-You can hike up from town, a challenging climb up Incan stairways that can take over an hour depending on your fitness level.
+There are a couple of different ways to enter the ruins of Pisac.
+You can hike up from town.
+This is a challenging climb up Incan stairways that takes about an hour depending on your fitness level.
 Another option is to take a taxi to the main entrance.
-This option is much easier but will cost you about 20-30 soles depending on your haggling skills.
+This option is easier but will cost about 20-30 soles depending on your haggling skills.
 It takes away a huge part of the incline and if you wanted to continue onwards to town after the ruins, it is mostly downhill.
 A third option is to take the secret route that bypasses the entry gates, meaning that you don’t have to pay the 70-130 soles ($20-$40) to get in if you don’t already have a ticket.
 I don’t know where this secret path is but you can ask around and some helpful local might give you the down low.

 I recommend planning on spending at least 4 hours at the archaeological complex, including the hike back up and down.
 I took it real slow while I was here.
 I wasn’t stingy at all with the water breaks and self-timer photoshoots since I was alone.
 This place is impressive, and if you’ve got the time to kill, there are plenty of incredible viewpoints where you can just plop down and take it all in for a while.